More than 100,000 people in the U.S. are waiting for an organ transplant.

 Myth: My family will be charged if I donate my organs.

 Fact: The organ donor's family never pays for donation.
-The donor family pays for all the medical care given to save your life before your organs are donated.
+The donor family pays for the medical care given to try to save your life before your organs are donated.
 Sometimes families think those costs are for the organ donation.
-But the person who gets the organs for transplant pays the costs for removing the organs.
+But there is no cost to the donor's family for organ and tissue donation.

 Why you should think about donating organs

 Now that you have the facts, you can see that being an organ donor can have a big impact.
-And your donation helps not just the person getting the organ.
+And your donation helps more than just one person getting a major organ.
 By donating your organs and tissue after you die, you can save up to eight lives and improve 75 more.
 Many families say that knowing their loved one helped others helped them cope with their loss.

 How to donate